 No event or item has come to the attention of the Board of Trustees that indicates any material breakdown in the functioning of the key internal controls and systems during the year under review.
-The Trustees are responsible for such internal controls as the Trustees deem necessary to enable the preparation of the annual financial statements that ensure that they are free from material misstatement, whether due to fraud or error, and for maintaining adequate accounting records and an effective system of risk management.
+The Trustees are responsible for such internal controls as the Trustees deem necessary to enable the preparation of the annual financial statements that are free from material misstatement, whether due to fraud or error, and for maintaining adequate accounting records and an effective system of risk management.

 The going concern basis has been adopted in preparing the annual financial statements.
-The Trustees believe that the Fund will be a going concern in the foreseeable future, based on forecasts and available cash resources.
+The Trustees believe that the Fund will be a going concern in the foreseeable future, being at least 12 months from the date of issue of the annual financial statements, based on forecasts and available cash resources.
 These annual financial statements support the viability of the Fund.

-The Fund's external auditor is responsible for auditing the annual financial statements in terms of International Standards on Auditing and the auditor's report is presented on pages 15 to 18.
+The Fund's external auditor, Deloitte & Touche, is responsible for auditing the annual financial statements in terms of International Standards on Auditing and the auditor's report is presented on pages 15 to 19.

-The annual financial statements, as identified in the first paragraph, were approved by the Board of Trustees on 22 May 2024 and are signed on its behalf:
+The annual financial statements, as identified in the first paragraph, were approved by the Board of Trustees on 24 April 2025 and are signed on its behalf:

-B Jonker CHAIRPERSON F Mackenzie VICE-CHAIRPERSON PL Wassermann PRINCIPAL OFFICER
+B Jonker F Mackenzie PL Wassermann CHAIRPERSON VICE-CHAIRPERSON PRINCIPAL OFFICER